RedHatInsights/javascript-clients/packages/notifications/doc/modules.md

 ▸ **notificationResourceV1UpdateBehaviorGroupActionsParamCreator**(...`config`): `Promise`<[`RequestArgs`](interfaces/RequestArgs.md)\>

+Updates the list of actions to be executed in that particular behavior group after an event is received.

 **`Summary`**

-Update the list of actions of a behavior group.
+Update the list of behavior group actions

 **`Throws`**